wiit-cloud/docs/docs/_managedk8s/about/index.en.md

 By managing these core elements, we enable you to focus on your applications without worrying about the operational complexities of Kubernetes.

-In case anything goes wrong, you can reach out to our [24/7 support](mailto:cks.de@wiit.cloud) or, as an optional service, schedule a session with our Professional Services team to deep-dive and discuss your technical questions and architecture.
+In case anything goes wrong, you can reach us [here](/managedk8s/about/support/).
 # Getting Started
 ## Step 1: Receive Your kubeconfig File
 Once your Kubernetes cluster is ready, we will provide you with a kubeconfig file.
 This file contains the necessary credentials and connection details to access the cluster.